z1311/Face-Recognition-with-Voice-Output/README.md

 # Face-Recognition-with-Voice-Output
-The objective of this project is to detect and recognise the faces from the scene and give name of the person as voice output to the user.<br/>
+The objective of this project is to detect and recognise the faces from the scene and give the person name as voice output to the user.<br/>
 It has three modules:
 1. Creator
 2. Trainer